Dear Home Ec 101,

 When cleaning, even very germy things, the same principle applies.

-Unless someone in your house has a compromised immune system -I’m talking a baby that has been in the NICU, an elderly relative, chemo patients, etc. There is no need to go crazy with the disinfection in the bathroom.
+Unless someone in your house has a compromised immune system -I’m talking about a baby that has been in the NICU, an elderly relative, chemo patients, etc. There is no need to go crazy with disinfection in the bathroom.
 In general, the act of cleaning takes care of almost everything.
-The act of washing your hands properly after using the toilet and before preparing food is what takes care of the rest.
+The act of washing your hands properly after using the toilet and before preparing food takes care of the rest.

-Does this mean I don’t recommend thoroughly cleaning your bathroom after a sewage back up?
+Does this mean I don’t recommend thoroughly cleaning your bathroom after a sewage backup?

-Also it’s not just girls, I’m fighting the same battle with my boys.
+Also, it’s not just girls; I’m fighting the same battle with my boys.
 Remember last week’s post on how to use a plunger?
 I’ve been getting a fair amount of practice here, too.